Quantitative methods in education faculty

 - nkohli@umn.edu

 I am passionate about the science and application of educational statistics.
-My expertise spans a range of advanced methodological techniques, including factor analytic models, structural equation models, and various longitudinal data analysis…
+My expertise spans a range of advanced methodological techniques.
+My research is centered on the development and refinement of statistical methodologies for analyzing data.

 Chelsey Legacy Chelsey Legacy